Understanding Commercial Real Estate

 Special Purpose Properties

 Unique properties designed for specific uses, including hospitals, schools, data centers, self-storage facilities, IOS, and specialized institutional buildings.
+Sometimes these can be entertainment or event centers too for sports.

 Land Development